celinekim/MonUs-Cryptocurrency-Monitor-App/Solutions.md

 1. Login/Logout

-Existing users can log in to MonUs using their username and password (ex: username: john_smith, password: john) to continue viewing data on their favourite cryptocurrencies and mock trade.
+Existing users can log in to MonUs using their username and password (example credentials -- username: john_smith, password: john) to continue viewing data on their favourite cryptocurrencies and mock trade.
 Users can log out once they are finished.

 2. Sign up